Modern slavery statement

 Training for staff

 To ensure a high level of understanding of the risks of modern slavery and human trafficking in our organisation and our supply chains, we have implemented an e-learning package to relevant staff via our online platform.
+In 2025 a new platform for e-learning has been rolled out globally to ensure all regions provide standardised training.

 Continual improvements

 We are committed to improving our practices to combat slavery and human trafficking and will provide updates in future statements.
-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 for the financial year ending 31 December 2023 and was approved by the Currie & Brown board of directors at their meeting on 23 January 2024.
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 for the financial year ending 31 December 2024 and was approved by the Currie & Brown board of directors at their meeting on 25 February 2025.

 Signed